Fiberglass Protection That Meets Coastal Codes Case Study

 Meeting Coastal Requirements

 With a location near the Gulf Coast, the shelters needed to meet strict coastal codes for resilience against windborne debris and hurricane-force winds.
-To address these requirements, each shelter, measuring 15'-10" x 24' x 10', includes wood reinforcement in the walls, roof, and doors, and a reduced fastener spacing of 2” on center.
-These measures provide the strength needed to withstand the area’s high-wind conditions, ensuring the shelters remain secure.
+To address these requirements, each shelter, measuring 15'-10" x 24' x 10', includes wood reinforcement in the walls, roof and doors, and a reduced fastener spacing of 2” on center.
+These measures provide the strength to withstand the area’s high-wind conditions, ensuring the shelters remain secure.

 The shelters’ 2-1/2 ton wall-mounted air conditioners are phenolic-coated to protect against corrosion and ensure longevity despite the harsh conditions of salt-laden air.
-The air conditioners work in conjunctions the enclosures’ 2” foam wall insulation and 2-1/2” foam ceiling insulation to regulate internal temperatures and provide an optimal operating environment for the electrical equipment in the extreme summer heat.
+The air conditioners work with the enclosures’ 2” foam wall insulation and 2-1/2” foam ceiling insulation to regulate internal temperatures and provide an optimal operating environment for the electrical equipment in the extreme summer heat.

 The additional fiberglass wall insulation increases structural integrity and helps the shelters to meet ASHRAE 90.1 (2004) and International Energy Conservation Code (IECC – 2006) standards, that were verified by a third-party engineering firm.
 By achieving these standards, the shelters offer high energy efficiency through advanced insulation and optimized HVAC performance, aligning with the project’s overall sustainability goals.